spring-projects/spring-integration-extensions/spring-integration-aws/README.md

 * **Amazon SimpleDB** (Not initiated)
 * **Amazon SNS** (Not initiated)

-Of the above libraries, SES and SNS have outbound adapters only.
+Sample XML Namespace configurations for each adapter as well as sample code snippets are provided wherever necessary.
+Of the above libraries, *SES* and *SNS* provide outbound adapters only.
 All other services have inbound and outbound adapters.
-The SQS inbound adapter is capable of receiving notifications sent out from SNS where the topic is an SQS Queue.
+The *SQS* inbound adapter is capable of receiving notifications sent out from *SNS* where the topic is an *SQS* Queue.

-For DymamoDB and SimpleDB, apart from inbound and outbound adapters we shall provide a *MessageStore* implementation too.
+For *DymamoDB* and *SimpleDB*, besides providing *Inbound*- and *Outbound Adapters*, a *MessageStore* implementation is provided, too.

-###Executing the test cases.
+# Executing the test cases.

-All the test cases for the adapters are present in the *src/test/java* folder.
+All test cases for the adapters are present in the *src/test/java* folder.
 On executing the build, maven's surefire plugin will execute all the tests.

-Please note that all the tests ending with **AWSTests.java* connect to the actual webservices and are excluded by default in the maven build.
+> Please note that all the tests ending with **AWSTests.java* connect to the actual [Amazon Web Services][] and are excluded by default in the maven build.
 All other tests rely on mocking to test the functionality.
-You need to execute the **AWSTests.java* explicitly, manually to test the conectivity to AWS using your credentials.
+You need to execute the **AWSTests.java* manually to test the connectivity to AWS using your credentials.

 All these **AWSTests.java* tests look for the file *awscredentials.properties* in the classpath.
-To be on the safer side create one at location *src/test/resources* as this file *spring-integration-aws/src/test/resources/awscredentials.properties* is added to *.gitignore* file.
+To be on the safe side, create the following file at *src/test/resources*:
-This will prevent this file to be checked in accidently and revealing your credentials.
+*spring-integration-aws/src/test/resources/awscredentials.properties*.
+It is added to the *.gitignore* file by default.
+This will prevent this file to be checked in accidentally and revealing your credentials.

-This file needs to have two properties *accessKey* and *secretKey* holding the values of your access key and secret key respectively.
+This file needs to have two properties *accessKey* and *secretKey*, holding the values of your access key and secret key respectively.

 > **Note: AWS Services are chargeable and we recommend not to execute the **AWSTests.java* as part of your regular builds.
 AWS does provide a free tier which is sufficient to perform your tests without being charged (not true for DynamoDB though), however keep a check on your account usage regularly.
 Get more information about AWS free tier at [http://aws.amazon.com/free/][]**

 #Adapters

 ##Simple Email Service (SES)

 ###Introduction